+You may have wonder what are fixtures in real estate.
 In real estate, fixtures are a permanent part of a house or condominium.
 A fixture is defined as any physical property which is permanently attached to real property.
 Fixtures are considered real property and will convey with the transfer of the property.
-Fixtures become real property when they are attached to the property.
+Fixtures become real property when they have a permanent attachment to the property.

-If a seller removes something that the buyer expected to get with the property, it can lead to legal implications.
+If a seller removes a specific item that a potential buyer expected to get with the property, it can lead to legal implications.

-Chattel is “personal property” or items such as furniture or barbeque.
+Chattel is “personal property” or items such as furniture or barbeque as a general rule.
 Chattel is another word for personal property.

-If a buyer is interested in something in the home such as the owner’s Porsche GT3 and wants to include that in the purchase, the buyer would be purchasing it as personal property.
+If a home buyer is interested in a particular item in the home such as the owner’s Porsche GT3 and wants to include that in the purchase, the buyer would be purchasing it as personal property.
 It is HIGHLY unlikely that the seller would sell the home and include their personal vehicle as well.

-It is common for a buyer to ask for furnishings to be included in a purchase agreement.
+It is common for any potential buyers to ask for furnishings to be included in a purchase offer.
 Most lenders are going to want some kind of addendum that states “furnishings are being transferred at no value” because the furnishings are not adding value to real property.

 Should a buyer want to negotiate to purchase the furnishings, then that should be done outside of the purchase agreement.